stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Aug 9

+Educative.io is good for knowing which problems to work on and sometimes have decent explanatinos.
+Just use educative.io as a list to get thru and feel free to use the explaination in conjunction with youtube to understand the problem.

 ### Aug 8

 I just learned that there's another more intuitive way to do the subset/permutation problem without backtracking